Traci Donnelly

 Founder & President

-Traci Donnelly is the Founder and President of the Impact Collaborative, where she leads strategic initiatives to expand social impact and drive innovation.
+Traci Donnelly is the Founder and President of Make An Impact, where she leads strategic initiatives to expand social impact and drive innovation.
 Traci joined The Child Center of NY in 2013 as Chief Operating Officer and quickly advanced to CEO and Executive Director in 2014, guiding the organization through significant growth and transformation.

 Before her work at The Child Center, Traci was the Senior Vice President and New York State Regional Director of Phoenix House, overseeing $60 million in bonding projects and leading both residential and outpatient treatment programs across the state.
 Earlier in her career, she gained valuable experience as a director of mental health services and as a special education teacher.